The Kingdoms of Ruin

 The Kingdoms of Ruin (はめつのおうこく, Hametsu no Ōkoku) is a Japanese manga series written and illustrated by yoruhashi.
-It began serialization in Mag Garden's Monthly Comic Garden magazine in April 2019.
+It was serialized in Mag Garden's Monthly Comic Garden magazine, and Mag Comi website from April 2019 to June 2026.
 An anime television series adaptation produced by Yokohama Animation Laboratory aired from October to December 2023.

 Plot

 For ages, humans and witches had an alliance with witches using magic to help people.
 However, when humans eventually develop science that can at times outdo magic, the Redia Empire suddenly declares witches obsolete and orders them eradicated.
 The witch Chloe raised the human orphan Adonis and taught him her craft.
 When she is caught and executed, Adonis vows revenge against humanity.
 Although his quest for vengeance has left him filled with hatred and very antisocial, Adonis eventually allies with the witch Doroka, who begins to fall in love with him.